Sāvatthinidānaṁ.

 and |mourning for::regretting [anusocanā]| the past;

-Through this, ignorant persons dry up and wither away,
+through this, the immature persons dry up and wither away,

 like a green reed cut down.”